opentofu/opentofu/internal/encryption/keyprovider/README.md

 ### Testing your provider (do this first!)

 Before you even go about writing a key provider, please set up the compliance tests.
-You can create a single test case that calls `keyprovider.ComplianceTest`.
+You can create a single test case that calls `compliancetest.ComplianceTest`.
 This test suite will run your key provider through all important compliance tests and will make sure that you are not missing anything during the implementation.

 ### Implementing the descriptor